 - A big move for TikTok was to enable its app for desktop, consoles and web, as well as partnering with Amazon Fire TV.
 Now users can download the TikTok app from Amazon’s app store, create an account and browse their feeds straight from their TV.

 So what does this mean for marketers?

 Let’s start with audiences.
 YouTube is a giant.
 It has 223M unique viewers in the US.
 That is a gigantic pool of potential customers.
-As a marketing channel, YouTube nets at $6.8B of ad revenues in 2021 and the number is expected to grow.
+As a marketing channel, YouTube nets at $6.8B of ad revenues in 2021, and the number is expected to grow, especially with accessibility to internet services like Spectrum internet.
 YouTube has an audience and marketers are tapping into it.